Methal-Abeywickrama/Project_Chess/Tasks.md

   >> define the superclass for the chess pieces
       ---Ongoing---

-  >> Fix the formatting of the get moves from user method

 >> def find_move_feasibility(move)
     # Case:01  start square, end square both the same color